|# of Students:||656,000*|

 As a student, a little extra money is always welcome.
 International students who would like to work alongside their studies may need a work permit.
 If you want to work as well as study and you are a national from outside the EU, the EEA or Switzerland, your employer must apply for a work permit.
 You have two options for working during your studies:

 If you are a student from the EU/EEA/Switzerland, you do not need a work permit and are free to work as many hours as you like.
-For Bulgarians and Romanians other rules apply, please check www.studyinholland.nl/working-while-studying.
+For Croatians other rules apply, please check: www.studyinholland.nl.

 Holland, or the Netherlands?

 Holland is situated in the west of Europe and borders Germany to the east, Belgium to the south and the North Sea to the north and west.
 What strikes people most when they first arrive in Holland is the landscape: the country is extremely flat.
 While there are some hilly areas in the south-eastern corner of the country, in most of the country you have an unbroken view of the characteristic Dutch landscape.
 There is water everywhere, in the form of lakes, rivers and canals.
-Hollands relatively small area of slightly over 41,000 square kilometres is home to over 16 million people.
+Holland is a relatively small area of slightly over 41,000 square kilometres is home to almost 17 million people.

 Holland is a safe country by international standards, with low levels of violence and street crime.
 The police are friendly and helpful; they have a duty to protect everyone and you can always feel confident approaching them for help.